A Gentle, Invisible Force

 I came to know her better, although never well.
 I began to understand that the woman I thought she was had existed only in my imagination.
 She wasn’t aloof.
 She was painfully shy.
 She cultivated her friends carefully and so didn’t have many.
 She curated her facade meticulously but she was far more fragile than she ever appeared.
 With these realizations, I stopped judging my perceived faults and the perceived faults of others, by a false standard of perfection.
 I began to notice what was right about people instead of what was wrong with them.
 These lessons informed my life and my relationships.

 Many years passed without us crossing paths.
 I hadn’t given her more than a fleeting thought in years.
-But then, in our old age, we found ourselves in the same home for the aged, both widowed, both great-grandmothers.
+But then, in our late years, we found ourselves in the same home for the aged, both widowed, both great-grandmothers.
 Only we, of all those others in that place, shared a history that went back to childhood.
 Only we, remembered all those places and people, long gone.
 And what we didn’t remember, the other often filled in.
 And so we talked.
 And talked.
 And talked.
 The separation that had always been between us fell away.
 We were too old to care about hiding our feelings, protecting our faces to each other.

 One day, I told her how I’d envious I’d been of her in school, and for many years after; how I’d judged myself against her, and finally, eventually, I felt myself perfectly equal.
 Better in some ways, worse in others.